krisk0/ek_fixes_and_tweaks/readme.md

 I did not solve problem no.4.
 If you feel like solving it, change `value > "root.spell_range"` to `value < "root.spell_range"` in EK file `common/scripted_effects/ek_magic_ai_effects.txt`.

-## Perfomance optimization
+## Performance optimization

 ELder Kings subroutine `add_magicka` is slower than it could be — it usually evaluates scripted value `magicka_max` twice.
 I created code that only evaluates the script once, is functionally equivalent, and also shorter (15 lines instead of 24 lines).
-If you want perfomance gain, keep file `common/scripted_effects/add_magicka.txt`.
+If you want performance gain, keep file `common/scripted_effects/add_magicka.txt`.

 ## Parameter changes